okx/okexchain-docs/docs/resources/service-providers.md

 different API endpoints.
 This allows service providers to use their own signing mechanism for instance.

-## OKChain SDK Transaction Signing
+## OKExChain SDK Transaction Signing

-OKChain SDK transaction signing is a fairly simple process.
+OKExChain SDK transaction signing is a fairly simple process.

-Every OKChain SDK transaction has a canonical JSON representation.
-The `okchaincli` and Stargate REST interfaces provide canonical JSON representations of transactions and their "broadcast" functions will provide compact Amino (a protobuf-like wire format) encoding translations.
+Every OKExChain SDK transaction has a canonical JSON representation.
+The `okexchaincli` and Stargate REST interfaces provide canonical JSON representations of transactions and their "broadcast" functions will provide compact Amino (a protobuf-like wire format) encoding translations.